Fetch

 });

-- In the successful request we can extract the JSON data from a request by using
+You can extract the JSON payload from a successful request by using the json()

 fetch('https://mydomain.com/api')